tatiana2024ite/tatiana2024ite/README.md

 **The Complete 2024 Software Testing Bootcamp**
 _online courses by Nezam Academy, Udemy_
-A comprehensive course (132 h) in quality assurance, covering skills in functional testing and test automation.
+A comprehensive course in quality assurance, covering skills in functional testing and test automation.
 _Automation testing in progress_

 **Course on Software Testing and QA.
 From Zero To Pro**